ghastlymirror/ghastlyastro/src/content/blog/longing-review.md

 ---
 title: The Longing Review, A Game About Being Alone in a Cave
 image: /images/blog/the-longing-game-cover.jpg

-description: I´ve played this game last year, back at the height of the Pandemic Lockdown, and I would often use videogames as a way to cope with that.
-But no game resonated with me more than a small indie game called The Longing by Studio Seufz.
+description: I´ve played this game last year, back at the height of the Pandemic Lockdown.
+So here´s one about a creature in a cave made by indie game Studio Seufz.
 date: 2022-03-28
 category:
   - gaming
 tags:
   - puzzle
   - indie